Last Updated on June 1, 2023 by Dave Schoenbeck

-Some employees love the recent work-from-home trend that the global pandemic has brought on.
+Some employees love the recent work-from-home trend that the global pandemic has brought.
 Others dislike it and find they are struggling.
 Most business owners and leaders are very grateful that their teams can work remotely, but it is not without problems or opportunities for improvement.

 Whether your employees work from home or office, there are upsides and downsides.
 Here are some things to consider about working in an office versus working from home.

 Pros and Cons of Working from Home

-The pros of working from home include employee safety, flexibility for working parents, and improved focus for certain employees, and saving on commute time.
+The pros of working from home include employee safety, flexibility for working parents, improved focus for certain employees, and reduced commute time.

 But there are cons as well.
-Your company culture suffers and cohesiveness erodes.
-Communication is harder, and projects and deadlines slip more easily without in-person urgency.
-Overall, for many businesses, productivity is lower when employees work from home full-time.
+Your company culture suffers, and cohesiveness erodes.
+Communication is more challenging, and projects and deadlines slip easily without in-person urgency.
+Overall, productivity is lower for many businesses when employees work from home full-time.

-On top of that, people are social animals and it is hard to replace in-person interaction with video calls alone.
-Many employees report feeling lonely or distant from their colleagues without an office to go to.
+On top of that, people are social animals, and it is hard to replace in-person interaction with video calls alone.
+Many employees report feeling lonely or distant from their colleagues without an office.

 Pros and Cons of Working in an Office

-For a while, safety was a major concern when it came to working in an office.
-With proper cleaning protocols in place, however, most states have allowed employees to return to the workplace.
+Safety was a primary concern when working in an office for a while.
+However, with proper cleaning protocols, most states have allowed employees to return to the workplace.

 There are plenty of reasons that working in an office can be beneficial.
-When weighing the decision to let your colleagues work from home or office, consider this: many people report a better work-life balance when they have a physical workplace.
-Working from home allows for boundaries to blur, and it’s easy for burnout to sneak up on you.
+However, when weighing the decision to let your colleagues work from home or office, consider this: many people report a better work-life balance when they have a physical workplace.
+On the other hand, working from home allows for boundaries to blur, and it’s easy for burnout to sneak up on you.